nymtech/nym/documentation/operators/src/faq.md

 ### Are mixnodes whitelisted?

-Nope, anyone can run a mixnode.
+Nope, anyone can run a mix node.
 Purely reliant on the node's reputation (self stake + delegations) & routing score.

 ## Validators and tokens